Yorkshire Volunteers was a Territorial Army Infantry Regiment of the Line, forming part of The Kings Division.

 (a) The Association will be made up of a number of "local" Branches and a "Central" Branch.
 Central Branch is for those who wish to be Members but cannot, or do not wish to, become involved in local Branch activities.

-(b) Branches, other than Central Branch, are required to provide delegates (as described in section 6) to the Committee and to pay the annual levy per member, as is determined from time to time by the Committee, to the Treasurer of the Committee.
+(b) Branches are required to provide in a list of members, as defined in section 6, to the Committee.
+Each Branch, other than Central Branch, will also provide two members of the Committee, as defined in section 6, and will pay the annual levy per member, as is determined from time to time by the Committee, to the Treasurer of the Committee.

 (c) Branches will require their Members, of whatever category, to uphold the aims of the Association and to comply with the Constitution.